Wintermute0110/plugin.program.AML.dev/README.md

 ## Screenshot gallery ##

-All the screenshots have been taken using the skin [Estuary AEL MOD](https://forum.kodi.tv/showthread.php?tid=287826&pid=2398922#pid2398922)
+All the screenshots have been taken using the skin [Estuary AEL MOD](https://forum.kodi.tv/showthread.php?tid=287826&pid=2398922#pid2398922).
+Kodi skins may not show all AML metadata and artwork.

 **Addon main window**